 In sum, this bill would do nothing to address the problems facing our health care system and would instead make these problems worse by adding substantial new costs at a time when we can least afford to incur them.
 Given New York's State reputation for being one of the worst states in the country in which to be a physician, it is imperative we take steps to ensure that we can retain and attract skilled physicians to our state to best serve the healthcare needs of our patients.

-For all the reasons listed above and to preserve access to our healthcare safety net, the New York State American College of Emergency Physicians is strongly opposed to S8485 (Hoylman-Sigal)/ A9232 (Weinstein) and urges that this bill be defeated.
+For all the reasons listed above and to preserve access to our healthcare safety net, the Emergency Physicians of New York ACEP are strongly opposed to S4423 (Hoylman-Sigal)/ A6063 (Lunsford) and urge that this bill be defeated.